Ignat99/JonesForth-arm/README.md

 ## What is this ?

-Jonesforth-ARM is a Forth interpreter developed for ARM.
+Jonesforth-ARM is a Forth interpreter developed for ARMм7 Odroid X2 (Cortex-A9, Exynos 4412).

 The algorithm for our unsigned DIVMOD instruction is extracted from 'ARM Software Development Toolkit User Guide v2.50' published by ARM in 1997-1998